dipro-ghosh/ScriptXeno.github.io/_tabs/terms-and-conditions.md

 icon: fas fa-file-contract
 order: 6
 toc: true
-description: "Terms and Conditions Page of Our Website"
+description: "Terms and Conditions Page of Our Website ScriptXeno.
+Read Our Terms and Conditions to Know the Rules and Regulations for Using Our Website."
 ---

 # Terms and Conditions